Wild, Wonderful Purgatory

 Wild, Wonderful Purgatory is the second studio album by stoner rock band Karma to Burn.
-The album was released on May 31, 1999 (Europe) by Roadrunner UK, and July 7, 1999 (North America) by MIA Records.
-The album was reissued on March 18, 2022 by Heavy Psych Sounds Records.
+The album was released on May 31, 1999, in Europe by Roadrunner UK, and July 7, 1999, in the U.S. by MIA Records.
+It was reissued on March 18, 2022, by Heavy Psych Sounds Records.

 It is their first fully instrumental album after the departure of former vocalist Jason Jarosz; a style they would keep for most subsequent releases.
 The album title refers to the West Virginia slogan, "Wild and Wonderful".